mnfmnfm/github-curriculum/day-2-am.md

 ## Lab: Practice Git with Branching

 1. Identify a change that you want to make to your existing git repo.
 (For the first one, do something easy, like adding comments or updating your README file, so you can practice with the workflow).
 2. Using the workflow steps above, check out a feature branch and make that change.
+Push your new branch to GitHub, make a pull request, and merge it into your main branch.
+3. Switch to your main branch on the terminal and pull down your code from GitHub.
 3. Repeat to continue practicing with git branching.

 ## Code Review